Package Photos By: Jaime Cowan

 Now that the dangers of horse meat are being discussed in mainstream news articles and brought to everyone’s attention, why is it even a consideration to legalize horse slaughter in the State of Oklahoma (For Export Only)?
 What kind of government would allow the slaughter, sale and export of a product (animal, pet) that is so dangerous, unregulated and inhumane that consumption of it is not even allowed in its own state?
 It just further confirms the belief that the government officials suggesting such ideas are nothing other than selfish, irresponsible and dishonest.
 In my opinion they are recklessly participating in an act of agro-terrorism by slaughtering companion animals for food.

-All of my horses have been given a medication from this list in the last 3 months.
+All of my horses have been given prohibited/restricted medications in the last 3 months.
 They are also given regular dewormers.
 Any horse that has been given a medication or product from this list is automatically banned from entering the food chain.
 In October of 2010 and March of 2011, my horse Rhapsody was given Banamine as well as being on a regular deworming schedule.
 She had multiple drugs in her system, but was illegally and fraudulently sold to a horse auction owner, who in turn sold her to a kill buyer to be shipped to Mexico.
 Documents were forged and falsified, stating that she had no banned substances in her body.
 If you are unsure of your stance on horse slaughter, please take the time to read and educate yourself

 I am not so concerned for myself, but for the lives of my children, my horses and the rest of the world that places trust in the food system.
 It takes a special type of idiot to condone the preparation of a food source that they personally do not dare eat.
 I have sent my faxes and made my phone calls and will continue to do so.